Localizing Preference Aggregation Conflicts: A Graph-Theoretic Approach Using Sheaves: Computational Experiments

 \subsection{Variation of the Obstruction Locus}

 We investigate how the Obstruction Locus changes as preference profiles vary.
-We present two complementary experiments: (1) a stochastic interpolation using Mallows distributions that demonstrates emergent transitions, and (2) an illustrative deterministic family that serves as scaffolding to show how $|\Omega_1|$ responds to discrete preference changes.
+We present two complementary experiments: (1) a stochastic interpolation using Mallows distributions, in which averaging over random draws turns discrete preference switches into a smooth response, and (2) an illustrative deterministic family that serves as scaffolding to show how $|\Omega_1|$ responds to discrete preference changes.